dip-proto/fastly.js/fastly-vcl/vcl-functions/time_functions.md

 ### Parameters

-- `format`: The format string (similar to C's strftime)
+- `format`: The format string (similar to C's strftime; must be a constant)
 - `time`: The time value to format

 ### Return Value

-The formatted time string
+The formatted time string (all times are UTC)

 ### Examples